chanri0702-jpg/Ticket_Website/README.md

 CLOUDINARY_URL=cloudinary://<api_key>:<api_secret>@<cloud_name>

 # Session secret — used by express-session in server.js
-# Falls back to 'ticketstream-secret-key' if not set
+# Required — the server will exit with an error if this is missing
 SESSION_SECRET=change_me_to_something_random